dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 As we have seen, plain old Ruby modules work really nicely for sharing helper methods across example Scripts. but that's all they can share. if you want to reuse an example, a let construct or a hook, you will need to reach for another two; shared example groups.

- RS pack provides multiple ways to create and use shared sample grips. this come in paris, with one method for defining a Share Group and another for using it:
+ RSpec provides multiple ways to create and use shared sample grips.
+This come in pairs, with one method for defining a share group and another for using it:

--shared_context and include_context are for reusing common setup and helper logic..
+- shared_context and include_context are for reusing common setup and helper logic..
 - shared_example and include_exampleAre for reusing examples..

  there is one more way to share behavior that is different, though. `it_behaves_like` creates a new, nested example to hold the shared code. the difference lies in how as isolated the shared behavior is from the rest of your examples.